Alfred Rexroth: Business initiatives and innovation

-Alfred Rexroth attempted, together with his brother Ludwig, to introduce corporate constitutions based on a principle of partnership.
+Rexroth attempted, together with his brother Ludwig, to introduce corporate constitutions based on a principle of partnership.
 In the so-called "Heidenheimer Circle" he found other similarly thinking entrepreneurs that concerned themselves in their own way with the care and development of Rudolf Steiner’s ideas on Social threefolding.
 His chance of actually putting these into practice came somewhat later in the 1960s with the circle of people around Wilhelm Ernst Barkhoff.
 They were looking for legal frameworks and methods of financing on an anthroposophical basis.
 Here he saw an opportunity to take up once again the impulse of the „Kommende Tag“ and found new kinds of banking institutions.
 His engagement and active support contributed greatly towards broadening the scope of the legal and financial systems that we have today in the GLS Bank and the „Gemeinnützige Treuhandstelle“ (Charitable Trusteeship) – today the GLS Treuhand.

 The different initiatives founded by Alfred Rexroth within the context of his business affairs most clearly demonstrate the impulses and ideals from which he worked.

 Internships for scholars

-At his foundry in Lohr he offered practical school goer’s internships to Waldorf schools from 1965 onwards.
+At his foundry in Lohr Rexroth offered practical school goer’s internships to Waldorf schools from 1965 onwards.
 Hundreds of Waldorf students from the different high schools were able to experience a 3 – 4 week practical, the aim of which was to connect institutions of the cultural and spiritual spheres of society with that of a commercial enterprise and unfold in the young person social imagination through practical experience in the work place.

 Foundation for Work Research

-In 1974 he created a foundation for practical work research (Stiftung für Arbeitsforschung) with the aim of supporting research projects into how people and groups of people actively engaged in working life could initiate and test models of education, further education, training and work.
+In 1974 Rexroth created a foundation for practical work research (Stiftung für Arbeitsforschung) with the aim of supporting research projects into how people and groups of people actively engaged in working life could initiate and test models of education, further education, training and work.
 In cooperation with the GLS Treuhand of the GLS Bank in Bochum and the Anthroposophical Society in Germany, many further education and training initiatives were supported, which worked with this aim in mind.

 He therefore transferred his industrial shares to a Capital Administration Company of Trustees, who were bound also after his death, to ensure that the entrepreneurs involved in the business, and their descendants, could not gain private power over the capital of the enterprise.
 He stipulated that a portion of the profits from the industry would be given to the GLS Treuhand in Bochum and in this way support spiritual and cultural initiatives to this day.